e1miran/Now-Playing-Serato/docs/output/webserver.rst

    * - Setting
      - Description
    * - Port
      - The HTTP server's TCP port.
-For security reasons, a firewall should protect this port to limit which hosts will be permitted to connect.
+A firewall should protect this port for security reasons to limit which hosts will be permitted to connect.
+Now Playing does not limit what systems may connect to it.
    * - HTML Template
-     - The `Jinja2 template <https://jinja.palletsprojects.com/en/2.11.x/templates/>`_ file that will be used when the song updates when fetching index.html.
+     - The `Jinja2 template <https://jinja.palletsprojects.com/en/2.11.x/templates/>`_ file to use when fetching index.html.
 See `Templates <../templatevariables.html>`_ for more information.
    * - Once
-     - Only give index.html once per title, then giving a page that does nothing but refresh until the next song change.
-       This setting is very useful to provide a simple way to do fade-in, fade-out using very simple HTML.
+     - Only give index.html once per title, then return an empty refresh page until the next song change.
+This setting is handy for providing a simple way to do fade-in and fade-out using simple HTML.

 OBS Settings